Jomsom Muktinath Trek Overview

 Here you would even find herders with their Yak hordes going through the tracks with a smile.
 In a moment you are close to the lush green and mountainous area, on the contrary, in a matter of a few hours, you witness a cold deserted area with different cultures and vegetation.

 Such diversity in a short time is pretty unique.
 The primary inhabitants of Jomsom are Thakali people and are quite famous for good food.

 Muktinath is one of the many examples of harmony and integration among Hinduism and Buddhism in Nepal.
 While Hindus refer to it as Muktinath Dham, Buddhists know it as Chumig Gyatsa.

-The temple is small when compared to the rest of Nepal and has a Pagoda styled architecture.
-Few of the most interesting things you get to see here are a large Shaligram and a Jwaladevi, a holy flame that has been supposedly burning for thousands of years.
+The temple is small in area when compared to the rest of Nepal and has a Pagoda-styled architecture.
+A few of the most interesting things you get to see here are a large Shaligram and a Jwaladevi, a holy flame that has been supposedly burning for thousands of years.

-Muktinath is surely going to be a spiritual and entertaining journey for you with temples and places of worships like Jwala Mai Temple, Kunda, Gomba Samba and Swaminarayan tribute monument.
+Muktinath is surely going to be a spiritual and entertaining journey for you with temples and places of worship like Jwala Mai Temple, Kunda, Gomba Samba, and Swaminarayan tribute monument.

 Apart from enjoying the beauty of the Himalayas, Kali Gandaki, etc you also get to collect fossils from the Jurassic era.